m-ld/m-ld-website/src/topics/update-1.md

 In engineering, we're working hard on two main deliverables that will drop next month: the live demo app, and the developer preview.
 The demo app will give everyone a flavour of just one kind of software where **m-ld** fits perfectly, though it's not the only one of course!
 You get a quick feel for it in our demo video: [https://bit.ly/m-ld-demo-app-video](https://bit.ly/m-ld-demo-app-video).

 The developer preview will let you try out a **m-ld** engine in your own code.
-First will be the engine for Javascript platforms, and it'll be quickly followed by Java and Docker, because we're committed to having good platform coverage early on.
-All the engines will be open-source.
+First will be the engine for Javascript platforms, and it'll be quickly followed by Java and Docker, because we're committed to having good platform coverage early on. **All the engines will be open-source**.

 If you're interested in **m-ld** and would like to get more involved, brilliant!
 Here are some ideas...